hoaproject/Contributions-Symfony-ConsoleBridge/README.md

 ;
 ```

-Many other utility method are available
+Many other utility method are available:

-* `move`, `moveTo` to change cursor position, `getPosition` to retrieve the current position
+* `move`, `moveTo` to change cursor position, `getPosition` to retrieve the
+  current cursor position,
-* `save` and `restore` to save and restore cursor position
+* `save` and `restore` to save and restore the cursor position,
-* `clear` to clear whole or part of the screen
+* `clear` to clear whole or part of the screen,
-* `hide`, `show` and `style` to change cursor display options
+* `hide`, `show` and `style` to change cursor display options,
-* `colorize` and `reset` to manage text styling
+* `colorize` and `reset` to manage text styling,
-* `bip` to emit a bell
+* `bip` to emit a bell.

 #### Readline

 The readline helper will help you gather inputs from the user.
-It provides some methods to ask and validates user's inputs:
+It provides some
+methods to ask and validates user's inputs:

-* `read` will prompt the user for an input
+* `read` will prompt the user for an input,
-* `select` will display a list of choices to the user and let him select one or more values
+* `select` will display a list of choices to the user and let him select one or
+  more values,
-* `validate` will keep asking for an input until it validates against a validator you provide
+* `validate` will keep asking for an input until it validates against a
+  validator you provide.

 ```php
 <?php